 “I believe in building strong relationships with my clients to better understand their inventions and protect them in a way that provides a competitive advantage.”

-Natalie is an attorney with more than 20 years of patent experience representing clients in the medical device, telecommunication, software and consumer goods industries.
+Natalie is an attorney with 30 years of patent experience representing clients in the medical device, telecommunication, software and consumer goods industries.

 Natalie is a resident shareholder practicing in the area of intellectual property law with an emphasis in patent prosecution and client counseling.
 Natalie is a registered patent attorney and focuses her practice in the areas of electronics, computer software and hardware, telecommunications, medical devices and consumer goods.